PankajTewatia/Inventory-Management-System/README.md

 #### You'll also get a customer copy of  generated bill which will have all the information regarding your checkout for eg, date, time, day, your name, etc.

-#### There are two text file record of products in inventory and total sales till that point.
+#### There are two text file having record of products in inventory and total sales till that point.